YaoXinZhi/BERT-CRF-for-BioNLP-OST2019-AGAC-Task1/README.md

-## BERT-CRF for AGAC BioNLP OST2019-Task1
+## BERT-CRF for BioNLP-OST2019 AGAC-Task1

 ### Requirements